daattali/beautiful-jekyll/_posts/2022-06-10-contestant-BOL1.md

 _Yes, we looked like criminals in our official team photography_.

+Thanks for reading, I hope to see you around soon.
+BTW, do i have many grammar mistake?
+I hope not...

+<br><br>
 ___En memoria de mi abuela Irma, quien confio inmensamente en mi mucho antes de que empezara a conseguir logros.___